Woody Family Roots

 • Henry Woody, b. ca. 1784, Bedford Co., Virginia, d.
 Apr, 1876 Franklin Co., Virginia, m.
 Nov 6, 1806, Franklin Co., Virginia, Judith Webb, b. ca. 1786, d. a.
 1860.

 About 1805, Wyatt Woody and Susannah Woody Robertson moved to western North Carolina with their father-in-law John Robertson.
 Unfortunately, the will of Wyatt Woody names only his wife; however, four of his sons have been positively identified: John, Henry, Edward and Josiah.
 Also, we have proven to our satisfaction that a fifth son, Wyatt Jr. died before 1850.
 When he was sixty-eight, John Sparrell and Prudence Woody migrated to Gasconade County, Missouri in about 1832.
 Accompanying them were their sons and their families, including Henry V., his wife Catherine Hughes and their oldest son Sparrell Walter Woody.
-To the left is a photo of Henry V. Woody (1802-1878).
+To the right is a photo of Henry V. Woody (1802-1878).
 We know of no earlier photo of a descendant of Henry Woody and Susannah Woody.
 Our thanks go to Inez Louisa Carver, Hannah L. Biggs Smith, Dorothy Van Orman and Cheri Van Orman for providing this wonderful photo.
 In 1849, Dr. Sparrell Woody and his brother Tazewell Woody were probably the first descendants of Henry Sr. to reach the West Coast.
 Martin, Randolph and Henry Jr. remained in Franklin County as did many of their descendants, but as family farming became increasing unprofitable, some migrated to the coal fields of western Virginia and West Virginia.
 About the time of the Civil War, Texas attracted Woodys from Virginia and Missouri.
 The Woody name is still common in Franklin and Henry Counties in Virginia and very common in Yancey and Mitchell Counties in North Carolina.

 William Woody in Henry County & Lincoln County, Tennessee